-In order to evaluate the performance degradation of SFB as the number of non-responsive flows increases, Figure 18 shows the bandwidth plot of the 400 TCP flows when 4 and 8 non-responsive flows are present.
-In these experiments, each non-responsive flow transmits at a rate of 5M bs.
-As Equation (1) predicts, in an SFB configuration that contains two levels of 23 bins, 2.65% of the TCP flows (11) are misclassified when 4 non-responsive flows are present.
-Similarly, when 8 non-responsive flows are present, 8.96% (36) of the TCP flows are misclassified.
+Fig. 18.
+Bandwidth of TCP flows using SFB with 8 non-responsive flows iments, each non-responsive flow transmits at a rate of 5Mbs.
+As Equation (1) predicts, in an SFB configuration that contains two levels of 23 bins, 8.96% (36) of the TCP flows are misclassified when 8 non-responsive flows are present.
 When the number of non-responsive flows approaches N, the performance of SFB deteriorates quickly as an increasing number of bins at each level becomes polluted.
 In the case of 8 non-responsive flows, approximately 6 bins or one-fourth of the bins in each level are polluted.
 As the figure shows, the number of misclassified flows matches the model quite closely.
 Note that even though a larger number of flows are misclassified as the number of non-responsive flows increases, the probability of misclassification in a two-level SFB still remains below that of SFQ or a single-level SFB.
-Using the same number of bins (46), the equation predicts that SFQ and a single-level SFB misclassify 8.42% of the TCP flows (34) when 4 non-responsive flows are present and 16.12% of the TCP flows (64) when 8 non-responsive are present.
+Using the same number of bins (46), the equation predicts that SFQ and a singlelevel SFB misclassify 16.12% of the TCP flows (64) when 8 non-responsive are present.